zetafe1/std_theatre_doors/README.md

 This is a simple edit for SaintDenis Theater interior doors + colision edition to have more space on the stage.

+just drop this files inside any stream folder...